Blog

 What is hexahydrocannabinol (HHC)?

-Many sources have dubbed hexahydrocannabinol a "semi-synthetic cannabinoid".
-This is because while it has been found in trace amounts in the cannabis plant, HHC is most often derived synthetically from THC.
-In fact, HHC was first discovered in a lab, rather than in cannabis.
+Many sources have dubbed hexahydrocannabinol a “semi-synthetic cannabinoid”.
+This is because while it has been found in trace amounts in the cannabis plant, the HHC currently sold in dispensaries is derived synthetically from THC.
+In fact, HHC was first discovered in a lab rather than in cannabis.

 Related article